1. Nixtla

 USING ENGINE = 'statsforecast';

-The USING clause specifies the ML engine used to make predictions.
+The ENGINE parameter in the USING clause specifies the ML engine used to make predictions.

 We can check the training status with the following query: